Last updated on October 15th, 2025 at 10:02 am

 Another important consideration in selecting a burner is it’s compatibility.
 As industries are rapidly adopting the advantages of electric heaters, it is becoming essential to make sure equipment functions with them.

-In this instance, both forced- and natural-draft burners are compatible with electric heaters.
+In this instance, both forced-draft and natural-draft burners are compatible with electric heaters.
 Electricity is a versatile energy source.
 Not only does it work well with a variety of equipment, it also is compatible with emerging energy sources like wind, solar, and battery.

 Wattco custom manufactures electric heaters and heating equipment for all major industries and applications.
 Our engineers work with you to select everything from the right burner type, to heater materials, settings, and configurations.
 All specifically matched to your projects needs and budget.